timKraeuter/BPM-2024-Extended/README.md

 # BPM-2024

-Artifacts for the paper _**Instantaneous, Understandable, and Actionable Soundness Checking of Industrial BPMN Models**_ submitted to BPM-2024.
+This repository contains the artifacts for the paper _**Instantaneous, Comprehensible, and Fixable Soundness Checking of Realistic BPMN Models**_ submitted to BPM-2024.

 Our tool is available [online](https://bpm-2024.whitefield-c9fed487.northeurope.azurecontainerapps.io/) and as an artifact (see the implementation section below).